 Potlatch recognized that it is not geared to be a corporate curator

 of a large art collection.
 The Tweed Museum of Art was considered an ideal

 choice to properly care for and present the collection to a wider audience

 it is also located near the Northwest Paper division of Potlach Corporation

 PRINT MAGAZINE ARTICLE ON MOUNTIE ADVERTISING

 Between 1937 and 1970 Arnold Friberg painted over 200 Mountie subjects, making him the most prolific artist in the collection.
 At their 1973 centennial celebration, the Royal Canadian Mounted Police made Friberg an honorary member for his realistic and accurate illustration of the force.

-the Tweed Museum Store please visit the Museum Store "Mountie" page.
+the Tweed Museum Store please visit the TWEED MUSEUM STORE MOUNTIE MERCHANDISE PAGE.